Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-Equal time (radius) commutator can be related to the operator product expansion (OPE) of the operators involved in the commutator.
+Equal time (i.e., radius) commutators are related to the operator product expansion (OPE) of the operators involved.
 Let us consider a complete set of operators $\{\Phi_{k}(z)\}$.
-In general, the product of any two operators in this set $\Phi_{i}(z)\Phi_{j}(w)$ will be divergent in the limit $z\rightarrow w$.
-Since the set of operators we are considering is complete, we can write
+On general grounds, the product of any two operators in this set, $\Phi_{i}(z)\Phi_{j}(w)$, diverges in the coincidence limit $z\rightarrow w$.
+However, since the operators~$\Phi_{k}(z)$ are complete, we can write

-which is called the operator product expansion (OPE) of $\Phi_{i}(z)\Phi_{j}(w)$.
-Thus, the divergence of the product in the limit in which $z$ and $w$ coincides is given by the behavior of $C_{ij}^{k}(z,w)$ in that limit.
-Take now two analytic fields $A(z)$ and $B(z)$ and two arbitary functions $f(z)$ and $g(z)$, and construct the operators
+which is called the operator product expansion of~$\Phi_{i}(z)$ and~$\Phi_{j}(w)$.
+The divergence of the product in the coincidence limit is given by the behavior of the coefficients~$C_{ij}^{k}(z,w)$.
+Let us take two analytic fields $A(z)$ and $B(z)$ and two aarbitrary functions $f(z)$ and $g(z)$, and construct the operators